Southernmost Point Buoy

-The Southernmost Point Buoy is an anchored concrete buoy in Key West, Florida, marking the southernmost point in the continental United States, the lowest latitude land of contiguous North American states.
-It is 18 feet above sea level.
-The large painted buoy was established as a tourist attraction in 1983 by the city at the corner of South Street and Whitehead Street.
+The Southernmost Point Buoy is an anchored concrete buoy in Key West, Florida that claims to mark the southernmost point in the continental United States — though it is neither the true southernmost point of the continental US nor of Key West — and was established as a tourist attraction by the city on September 10, 1983.
+The large painted buoy is 18 feet above sea level at the corner of South Street and Whitehead Street.